 Pursuant to the Arkansas Water and Air Pollution Control Act (Ark.
-Code Ann. §8-4-101 et. seq.), the Arkansas Department of Environmental Quality (ADEQ) has the power to issues permits “to prevent, control or abate pollution.”
+Code Ann. §8-4-101 et. seq.), the Arkansas Department of Environmental Quality (ADEQ) has the power to issue permits “to prevent, control or abate pollution.”
 Therefore, any waste disposal system that does not discharge directly into the waters of the State must be operated under the terms and conditions of a No-Discharge Water Permit.
 The No-Discharge section issues two different types of permits for facilities located in the State, which are Individual Permits and

 In order to stay in compliance with the environmental regulation, visit the links below to learn about the various types of water no-discharge permit programs or contact ADEQ to obtain the correct permit for your facility.
 Failure to obtain the necessary permits may result in legal action, including injunctions and civil or criminal penalties.